getong/flutter_rust_bridge_tutorial/src/welcome/how-to-get-the-most-out-of-this-tutorial.md

 # 🧐 How to get the most out of this tutorial

+---

+Recommendations for a successful integration

+---

 Chapter by chapter I will explain you the steps to connect Flutter and Rust to IOTA.
-I therefore recommend that you also read chapter by chapter and follow the steps.
+I therefore recommend that you also read section by section and follow the steps.

 Second, I advise you to set up a project from scratch.
 I know it can be tempting to just download the code from the repository and run it, but there's a good chance you'll run into problems.